JVC GR-C1

 The JVC GR-C1 VideoMovie was a camcorder released in March 1984 by JVC.
 It was notable as the second consumer-grade all-in-one camcorder after 1983 Sony Betamovie, as opposed to earlier portable systems in which the camera and recorder were separate units linked by a cable (portapaks), and as the first VHS-C camcorder.

 The camera section was built around a 1/2" Saticon pickup tube, while the recorder used a 20-minute VHS-C video cassette, which could be played back in a standard VHS VCR using an adapter.
 The camera was also capable of playback in the viewfinder or through a composite video cable.
 A separate RF modulator was available to enable connection to the aerial socket of domestic televisions.

-It was also released under license and in a black finish by German company Telefunken as the 890 Movie and in a dark red by German company SABA as the VM 6700.

 The GR-C1 was voted one of the top 100 gadgets of all time.

 Unlike the GR-C1, the Sony Betamovie could record but not play back.
 In 1985 Sony released three CCD-based 8-mm camcorders and stopped using Beta cassettes for consumer-grade camcorders.

+Rebranded versions

+It was also released under license and in a black finish by the German company Telefunken as the 890 Movie and in a dark red by the German company SABA as the VM 6700.
+Below is a list of rebranded versions.